dhumeniuk/task-manager/README.md

 1.  **Backend Setup:** Navigate to the `backend/` directory and follow the instructions in its `README.md`.
 2.  **Frontend Setup:** Navigate to the `frontend/` directory and follow the instructions in its `README.md`.

+## Recent Updates
+- Backend now runs on port 4001 by default (configurable via `PORT` environment variable)
+- Frontend validates input when adding a new task
+- Type safety improvements for task items